snehashakyas/SPIKE-Accessories-using-OpenMV/README.md

 ---------- MODE #2 ----------

-User picks a set of LAB color values they would like to sense, and SPIKE pRIME notifies the user when they have scanned the wanted color.
+User picks a set of LAB color values they would like to sense, and SPIKE PRIME notifies the user when they have scanned the wanted color.

 1. (Needed to have uploaded "ColorSensor Mode2 OPENMV.py" on your OpenMV.)
 2. Connect the SPIKE Prime to your computer using a microUSB cable and open "ColorSensor Mode2 SPIKE.py" to run on your SPIKE Prime.
-Input specific LAB values you want to detect in the location indicated in the code.
+Input specific LAB color values you want to detect in the location indicated in the code.
 3. Run the code on the SPIKE Prime.
 4. Connect your OpenMV to your computer using a microUSB cable.
 5. Connect the OpenMV to the SPIKE Prime in Port C of the SPIKE Prime using the white wire coming out of the OpenMV.